1. Object of the Agreement

 9.4 Within the scope of the present warranty obligations, the Provider only grants a warranty for a specific function and/or for the data security of the cloud infrastructure operated by Microsoft to the extent that it is mandatorily stipulated in Microsoft’s currently applicable terms and conditions regarding the use of the Azure Cloud (available at https://www.microsoft.com/de-de/licensing/product-licensing/products.aspx)

 9.5 The Provider shall only be liable for damage caused intentionally or through blatantly gross negligence.
 The liability of the Provider for slight or simple gross negligence is excluded.
 The Parties agree to exclude the application of Section 1298 of the Austrian Civil Code (ABGB) (reversal of the burden of proof).
 The Customer has to prove the fault (blatantantly gross negligence or intent) of the Provider.
-When creating the Software, the provider owes the care customary in the industry.
-In determining whether the provider is at fault, it must be taken into account that its technically impossible to create software without errors.
+When creating the Software, the contractor owes the care customary in the industry.
+In determining whether the contractor is at fault, it must be taken into account that its technically impossible to create software without errors.

 9.6 The limitations of liability stipulated in Clause 9.5 do not apply to damages resulting from injury to the life, body or health of persons as well as in the event that mandatory legal regulations and essential contractual obligations to the contrary apply.